Plymouth Voyager: Crash test results

 The 1996-2000 Dodge Grand Caravan (twin of the Voyager/Grand Voyager) received a "Marginal" rating in the Insurance Institute for Highway Safety's 40 mph offset test.
 The structural performance and restraints were graded "Acceptable", but the foot injuries were very high.

-In the NHTSA crash tests, it received 4 stars for the driver and front passenger in the frontal-impact.
+In the NHTSA crash tests, it received 4 stars for the driver and front passenger in the frontal impact.
 In the side-impact test, it received 5 stars for the driver, and 3 stars for the rear occupant, and resulted in a fuel leak that could cause a fire hazard.

 Discontinuation

 Following the retirement of the Plymouth brand after the 2000 model year, the Voyager nameplate was continued by the Chrysler division.
 While used by all exported Chrysler minivans since 1988, in North America, the Chrysler Voyager served as the lowest-trim Chrysler-brand minivan.
 Offered only in a short-wheelbase configuration, the Voyager continued with matte-black bumpers and exterior trim.
 Following the 2001 introduction of the RS-generation minivans, the Voyager was distinguished by a winged Chrysler emblem atop a black plastic grille (a shape adopted by the later PT Cruiser).

-For 2004, Chrysler discontinued the Voyager in the United States and Canada, replacing the model line by the Dodge Caravan and a short-wheelbase Town & Country (the Voyager remained in Mexico through 2007).
+For 2004, Chrysler discontinued the Voyager in the United States and Canada, replacing the model line with the Dodge Caravan and a short-wheelbase Town & Country (the Voyager remained in Mexico through 2007).
 In markets outside of North America, the nameplate remained in use through 2016 for all export versions (as both a Chrysler and a Lancia).

 After skipping the 2008-2020 fifth generation, the Voyager nameplate returned to use in North America for 2020 production, slotted below the Chrysler Pacifica and effectively replacing the Dodge Grand Caravan.